tuo/tuo.github.io/_posts/2014-12-28-video-merging-with-avfoundation-and-opengl-es-on-ios--alpha-channel.md

 Okay, we're good with sample code, so what change we need on video reader and writer ?

-Well, it turns out video reader doesn't need any change.
-We only need to change VideoWriter to add support for two readers.
+Yeah, it turns out it is like what we did in two video merging: video reader doesn't need any change and we only need to change VideoWriter to add support for three readers.

 ### VideoWriter

-First, we need to change **- (void)compileShaders ** method to get handler for second texture(because of one more video).
+First, we need to change **- (void)compileShaders ** method to get handler for third texture(because of one more video).

 {% highlight objectivec %}

     _positionSlot = glGetAttribLocation(_program, "Position");
     _srcTexCoord1Slot = glGetAttribLocation(_program, "srcTexCoordIn1");
     _srcTexCoord2Slot = glGetAttribLocation(_program, "srcTexCoordIn2");
+    _srcTexCoord3Slot = glGetAttribLocation(_program, "srcTexCoordIn3");

     glEnableVertexAttribArray(_positionSlot);
     glEnableVertexAttribArray(_srcTexCoord1Slot);
     glEnableVertexAttribArray(_srcTexCoord2Slot);
+    glEnableVertexAttribArray(_srcTexCoord3Slot);

     _thresholdUniform = glGetUniformLocation(_program, "thresholdSensitivity");
     _smoothingUniform = glGetUniformLocation(_program, "smoothing");